 Trekking to King Kong viewpoint which takes about 2 hours is an adventurous and challenging task that ends with a rewarding experience.

-* The third photo was taken on our way back down Penanjakan Hill from over Seruni Viewpoint.
+* The below photo was taken on our way back down Penanjakan Hill from over Seruni Viewpoint.

 Mount Bromo Map